highamm/datascience234/docs/08-import.md

 head(df)
 ```

 2. \* Another common format for data to be stored in is an Excel file.
 Often, it's easiest just to save the Excel file as a .csv file and read it in using `read_csv()`.
 But, sometimes this route can be difficult (for example, if your Excel file has thousands of sheets).
 To read in directly from Excel, you'll need to install the `readxl` with `install.packages("readxl")`.
-Once installed, load the package with `library(readxl)`, and read in the first sheet `evals_prof.xlsx` data set, the data set used for Project 2, with the `read_excel()` function.
+Once installed, load the package with `library(readxl)`, and read in the first sheet `evals_prof.xlsx` data set, a similar data set as the one that will be used for Project 2, with the `read_excel()` function.

 3. \* Now, read in the second sheet in the Excel file, using the help file for `?read_excel` to change one of the arguments.